nileiur/recipes-analysis/index.md

 Describe, in detail, the data cleaning steps you took and how they affected your analyses.
 The steps should be explained in reference to the data generating process.
 Show the head of your cleaned DataFrame (see Part 2: Report for instructions).
 ...
 I merged the "recipes" and "interactions" datasets by column, keeping recipes and dropping the columns 'date', 'user_id', and 'reviews' (these columns contained user-specific rather than recipe-specific data and were not relevant to my analysis), and added an additional column called 'avg_rating' that averaged all ratings for a given recipe.
 I also chose to drop all recipes that had a rating of "NaN" (recipes that had no rating), as well as a fake recipe called "How to Preserve a Husband" (since it isn't actually a makeable recipe, I believed it would adversely influence the integrity of the final analysis to include it).
-Approximately 2.6k recipes had no rating, which only comprised 3.1% of the dataset, so I believe the impact of dropping such recipes is negligible.
+Approximately 2.6k recipes had no rating, which only comprised 3.1% of the dataset, so I believed the impact of dropping such recipes was negligible.
 The total number of rows remaining in the final dataframe was equal to 81172.

 I then hypothesized that the type of meal (breakfast, lunch, dinner, dessert), food group(s) (which I divided into fruits, vegetables, meat, grains, dairy, and sauces), and calorie count that each recipe had would play a role in how the recipe was rated, so for the first two categories, I extracted the corresponding tags from the 'tags' field in the dataset and created new columns for each category that used binary coding depending on if the recipe had the corresponding tag or not (so for example, if a recipe was tagged 'breakfast' then it would have a 1 under the newly-created 'breakfast' column).
 I also tried to include related tags under a given meal type/food group as well (for example, 'beef' was counted as 'meat').
 I also extracted the nutritional information from the tag and created new columns for each field, although I only used the 'calories' field/column in the end.